Company Reg. No. 23002/059/060

 Planning the Manaslu Circuit Trek starting from Kathmandu?
 Before you pack your bags, it’s essential to secure the right Manaslu Trekking Permits.
-In this comprehensive guide, you’ll learn:
+In this complete guide, you’ll learn:

-• What trekking permits you need for the Manaslu region
+• What trekking permits do you need for the Manaslu region?

 • The latest permit costs for 2025